mtolly/onyx/haskell/README.md

     If this happens, you can produce a Magma project and then make the needed changes before compiling with Magma.

-    A few options are available for moving Guitar/Bass/Keys parts:
+    A few options are available for moving/copying Guitar/Bass/Keys parts, as well as converting drums parts into guitar for an interesting challenge.
-    `Copy G to K`, `Swap G and K`, and `Swap B and K`.
-In all cases, force notes will be applied so charts keep their strum/HOPO notes correct when switched between Keys and Guitar/Bass.
-If `Copy G to K` is selected and a guitar stem is present, depending on the input format, the guitar audio will either be linked to both guitar and keys (for CON or RBA inputs) or moved to the backing track (for FoF/PS/CH and .rbproj inputs).
+    When moving Keys parts to Guitar/Bass, force notes will be applied so charts keep their correct strum/HOPO notes according to the RB3 keytar algorithm.
+    Note that in some cases (when the input and output both use MOGG audio) the output may assign multiple instruments to the same audio channel indexes, which works in game but will cut out the audio if either player misses.

     By default, an input format like Phase Shift that can contain both 1x and 2x Bass Pedal drums charts will generate two separate songs.
 If you are